Amelie-Schreiber/confiboot/README.md

-# The Discovery of Binding Modes Rrequires Rethinking Docking Generalization
+# The Discovery of Binding Modes Requires Rethinking Docking Generalization

 Here we provide our implementation of the Confidence Bootstrapping method, pretrained diffusion and confidence models, and processed receptors from the DockGen-clusters validation and test sets.